VikasPandey121/Digital-Clock/README.md

 ## Building and Running Digital-Clock
 Building and running Digital-Clock in your local dev environment is very easy.
-Be sure that you have prior knowledge of `Spark AR Studio`, then follow the directions below.
+Be sure that you have prior knowledge of `Android Studio`, then follow the directions below.
  1. Clone the source code

  `https://github.com/VikasPandey121/Digital-Clock.git`